 Which mobile platforms are supported by Wink smart hubs?

 Currently, Wink runs efficiently on iOS 9.0 or later as well as Android 4.0 or later.
-You can download the Wink app for free on either Google Play or iTunes app store.
+You can download the Wink app for free on either Google Play or the Apple App Store.
 Wink also works well on Apple watches and Android wearables, giving you the flexibility to control your appliances from your wrist.

 What is the best place to position the Wink smart hubs?